 Approved treatments for AML currently include chemotherapy (Doxorubicin, Cyclophosphamide, Vincristine), radiation therapy and stem cell transplantation.
-In addition there are a number of potentially competitive compounds under development to treat AML including, among others: AMD 3100 (Mozobil), which is being developed by Genzyme and Sanofi; Dacogen (decitabine), which is being developed by Eisai and Johnson & Johnson; Vidaza (azacitidine), which is being developed by Celgene; Vosaroxin, which is being developed by Sunesis Pharmaceuticals; midostaurin which is being developed by Novartis; Quizartinib which is being developed by Ambit; volasertib which is being developed by Boehringer Ingelheim fludarabine, which is being developed by Sanofi; Uprosertib developed by GSK; PLX-3397 developed by Plexxikon Inc.; Vismodegib developed by Roche and Chugai; Lenalidomide developed by Celgene; erlotinib developed by Roche Astellas and Chugai; Trametinib developed by GSK; Vorinostat developed by Merck and Co.; Selumetinib developed by Astra Zeneca; SGI-110 developed by Astex Pharmaceuticals; filanesib developed by Array Biopharma; OCV-501 developed by Otsuka Pharmaceuticals; Birinapant developed by Tetralogic Pharmaceuticals; Alvocidib developed by Tolero Pharmaceuticals Inc; Pracinostat developed by MEI Pharma; Rigosertib developed by Onconova Therapeutics and Sapacitabine developed by Cyclacel Pharmaceuticals.
-Some of these treatments are currently developed for specific AML patient populations and lines of treatments and not for the entire AML population.
+In addition there are a number of potentially competitive compounds under development that act as CXCR4 inhibitors, including, among others, AMD 3100 (Mozobil), which is being developed by Genzyme and Sanofi; LY-2510924, which is being developed by Lilly; Ulocuplumab (MDX-1338; BMS-936564) developed by Medarex and Bristol Myaers Squibb; F-50067 developed by Pierre Fabre; burixafor developed by TaiGen Biotechnology Co; and POL-6326 developed by Polyphor Ltd; PTX-9908 developed by Chemokine Therapeutics Corp.
+In addition there are a number of potentially competitive compounds under development to treat AML including, among others, Dacogen (decitabine), which is being developed by Eisai and Johnson & Johnson; Vidaza (azacitidine), which is being developed by Celgene; Vosaroxin, which is being developed by Sunesis Pharmaceuticals; Midostaurin, which is being developed by Novartis; Quizartinib, which is being developed by Ambit; Volasertib, which is being developed by Boehringer Ingelheim; fludarabine, which is being developed by Sanofi; nintedanib and BI-836858, both of which are under development by Boehringer Ingelheim; dasatinib (Sprycel) developed under BMS; RG-6016 under development by Roche; OCV-501, under development by Otsuka Pharmaceutical; ibrutinib developed by Pharmacyclics, under license from Celera, and in collaboration with Janssen Biotech; CPI-613 developed by Cornerstone Pharmaceuticals; F-14512 developed by Pierre Fabre; SL-401 developed by Stemline Therapeutics; pacritinib developed by CTI BioPharma Corp; sonidegib developed by Novartis; venetoclax developed by AbbVie; lirilumab developed by Innate Pharma in collaboration with BMS; selinexor developed by Karyopharm Therapeutics; Ganetespib developed by Synta Pharmaceuticals; crenolanib, which is being developed by Arog Pharmaceuticals, under license from Pfizer; BVD-ERK developed by BioMed Valley Discoveries; tosedostat developed by CTI BioPharma; pidilizumab developed by Medivation, under license from CureTech; sorafenib (Nexavar) developed by Bayer; Bortezomib developed by Janssen and Takeda; Uprosertib developed by GSK; PLX-3397 developed by Plexxikon Inc.; Lenalidomide developed by Celgene; erlotinib developed by Roche Astellas and Chugai; Trametinib developed by GSK; Vorinostat developed by Merck and Co.; Selumetinib developed by Astra Zeneca; SGI-110 developed by Astex Pharmaceuticals;; OCV-501 developed by Otsuka Pharmaceuticals; Birinapant developed by Tetralogic Pharmaceuticals; Alvocidib developed by Tolero Pharmaceuticals Inc; Pracinostat developed by MEI Pharma; Rigosertib developed by Onconova Therapeutics, Baxter International and Symbio; Sapacitabine developed by Cyclacel Pharmaceuticals; and RP-323 under development by Rich Pharmaceuticals.
+Some of these treatments are currently developed for specific AML patient populations and lines of treatment (e.g., AC220 developed by Ambit Biosciences) and not for the entire AML population.
+Some of these treatments can be developed for administration to AML patients in combination with BL-8040.

-Several compounds are currently under development for celiac disease including larazotide acetate (Alba Therapeutic Corp.) inhibiting the activity of Zonulin; latiglutenase (Alvine Pharmaceuticals Inc.), which is a combination of gluten targeting proteases and endopeptidases.
-Celiac patients are prescribed a gluten free diet to relieve their disease symptoms.
-Nevertheless the symptoms persist in most cases despite the patient following a gluten free diet.
-BL-7010 as well as the treatments specified above are envisioned to be prescribed to patients who are on a gluten free diet but still suffer from disease symptoms.
+Several compounds are currently under development for celiac disease including larazotide acetate (Alba Therapeutic Corp.), which inhibits the activity of Zonulin; and latiglutenase (Alvine Pharmaceuticals Inc.), which is a combination of gluten targeting proteases and endopeptidases.
+Celiac patients are prescribed a gluten-free diet to relieve their disease symptoms.
+Nevertheless the symptoms persist in most cases despite the patient's following a gluten-free diet.
+BL-7010, as well as the treatments specified above, is envisioned to be prescribed to patients who are on a gluten-free diet but still suffer from disease symptoms.

-Skin lesions are generally removed using cryotherapy (liquid nitrogen), laser therapy, photodynamic therapy, electrodessication and curettage and several cream-based treatments.
-Picato (Leo Pharma) and Metvix® (Galderma Pharma SA) are cream-based treatments for skin lesions which have been approved in many countries.
+Skin lesions are generally removed using cryotherapy (liquid nitrogen), laser therapy, photodynamic therapy, electrodessication and curettage and several creambased treatments.
+Picato (Leo Pharma) and Metvix® (Galderma Pharma) are cream-based treatments for skin lesions which have been approved in many countries.